-- 93. However, it is reasonable to assume that there must be a gradual shift of emphasis from imports to exports in the long run.
-Romania cannot expect, and would not wish, to incur convertible currency debts at the rate of growth which it has experienced in the last few years.
-Having established an advanced technological base for industry, Romania will presumably no longer require such massive amounts of capital equipment.
-Instead, efforts will probably be made to earn convertible currency through sales of manufactured, as well as primary good.
-Whether the total share of non-communist trade with Romania will remain at its present level of 46 per cent will depend, among other things, upon Romania's success (or failure) to shift from buying to selling in Western markets. - Undoubtedly the Soviet Union is keeping a close watch on the growing reliance of Romanian trade an financial indebtedness to non-communist countries.
-There are subtle measures (such as slow deliveries of crucial industrial outputs, delayed negotiations, etc.) by which the Soviet Union can create bottlenecks over time and seriously hamper the efficient functioning of Romanian industry.
-However, it is not expected that overt economic sanctions will be imposed upon Romania.
-The Romanian Communist Party is united within its own ranks in contrast to the conflict between the liberal and conservative elements in the Czechoslovak Communist Party.
-Furthermore, Romanian economic reforms aim at streamlining the existing command economy rather than moving toward a socialist market economy as was the aspired goal of Czechoslovakia.
-The Romanian Communist Party has retained tight central control over the press unlike the policy practised in Czechoslovakia before the Warsaw Pact intervention.
-Barring a change in Romania's actions, the Soviet Union will probably continue to take a liberal view towards Romanian foreign economic relations.
+- 94. However, it is reasonable to assume that there must be a gradual shift of emphasis from imports to exports in the long run.
+Rumania cannot expect, and would not wish, to incur convertible currency debts at the rate of growth which it has experienced in the last few years.
+As it progressively establishes an advanced technological base for industry, Rumania will presumably have less need of massive amounts of capital equipment.
+Instead, efforts will probably be made to earn convertible currency through sales of manufactured as well as primary goods.
+Whether the total share of non-Communist trade with Rumania will remain at its present level of 46% will depend, among other things, upon Rumania's success (or failure) to shift from buying to selling in Western markets. - Undoubtedly the Soviet Union is keeping a close watch on the growing reliance of Rumanian trade and financial indebtedness to non-Communist countries.
+There are subtle measures (such as slow deliveries of crucial industrial outputs, delayed negotiations etc.) by which the Soviet Union can create bottlenecks over time and seriously hamper the efficient functioning of Rumanian industry.
+However, it is not expected that overt economic sanctions will be imposed upon Rumania.
+The Rumanian Communist Party is united within its own ranks, in contrast to the conflict between the liberal and conservative elements in the Czechoslovak Communist Furthermore, Ramanian economic reforms aim at streamlining the existing command economy rather than moving toward a socialist market economy, as was the aspired goal of The Rumanian Communist Party has retained Czechoslovakia. tight central control ever the press, unlike the policy practised in Czechoslovakia before the Warsaw Pact intervention.
+Barring a change in Rumania's actions, the Soviet Union will probably continue to take a realistic view of Rumanian foreign commis moletic-